intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 Note, you might not be aware that your system is using one of these solutions: they often get set up silently when you install Nvidia's proprietary graphics driver, VirtualBox, or other software that requires a some support from a module not part of the Linux kernel.
-That why your might need to uninstall the packages with such software to get rid of any 3rd party kernel module.
+That's why you might need to uninstall the packages with such software to get rid of any 3rd party kernel module.